nasso/web-client-side-video-encoding/README.md

 ```
 npm run start
 ```
-It should be opened on localhost:8080
+It should be open on localhost:8080

 If you don't wanna use the dev server just build a bundle using webpack!
 ```